visgl/react-map-gl/docs/components/map-controller.md

-# MapControls (experimental)
+# MapController

-The easiest way to create a custom map control is to extend the default `MapControls` class.
+The easiest way to create a custom map control is to extend the default `MapController` class.

 ## Properties